 This recipe isn’t unique by any means, especially in a Vietnamese household.
 I’m certain there are many Vietnamese-American families who splashed their burger meat with fish sauce!

-I know what a lot of you white people are thinking, “Fish sauce?
+I know what a lot of you non-Asian people are thinking, “Fish sauce?
 Um, hell no.” But wait, my dear skeptics, and listen to my confessional.
-For many years when I first joined up with this beautiful, crazy Asian, I avoided fish sauce.
+For many years when I first joined up with my beautiful Asian girlfriend, I avoided fish sauce.
 Let’s face it, it stinks like something most of us are not used to.
 It is, after all, fermented anchovies.
 Mmmm, tasty!
 Not.
 At least so I thought, but man, was I ever wrong.

 Ever since I’ve never hesitated in grabbing for the bottle of fish sauce.
-It was my brother-in-law, a classic mid-west guy who isn’t normally overly adventurous in his culinary choices, who dubbed the fish sauce laden ground beef as the “Magic Meat.”
+It was my brother-in-law, a classic mid-west guy, who dubbed the fish sauce laden ground beef as the “Magic Meat.”
 It was that damn tasty.
-And now we had another believer in the umami.
+And now we have another believer in the umami.

 Sure everything will be tasty without the umami adding fish sauce.
 However, it will be even better with the magic sauce.